ptweezy/yacron2/README.md

 A modern, container-friendly cron replacement.

-yacron2 is a fork of [yacron](https://github.com/gjcarneiro/yacron) (byGustavo Carneiro), continuing development from version 0.19.
+yacron2 is a fork of [yacron](https://github.com/gjcarneiro/yacron) (by Gustavo Carneiro), continuing development from version 0.19.

 ## Features